whiteseagull/blogfinder/README.md

 ``asite.com/wp-json/wp/v2/posts?=search[keyword]``

+which searches for posts containing a specific keyword.

-This way you don't have to interact
+This way you don't have to interact with WordPress using PHP or querying the database, you can also use pure JavaScript only.

+The WordPress REST API was introduced into WordPress in the 4.7 release.

 ## Blog Finder autodetect
 Some blogs show a private domain name (I mean not a WordPress.com subdomain name), but are actually hosted on WordPress.com, so one should access them using the WordPress.com REST API.